jayesh-patil123/Student_Performance_Prediction/README.md

 │-- Training.log             # Logs for model training

-**✨ Features**
+**✨ Key Features**

-✅ End-to-End ML Pipeline (Data Ingestion ➝ Transformation ➝ Model Training ➝ Prediction)✅ CatBoost Model for Performance Prediction✅ Flask Web Interface for User Input & Predictions✅ Logging and Exception Handling for Debugging✅ Pretrained Model & Preprocessor Saved for Deployment✅ Supports Training New Models with Additional Data
+✅ End-to-End ML Pipeline – Covers data collection, preprocessing, model training, and deployment.

+✅ High Accuracy (87%) – Uses CatBoost, a powerful gradient boosting algorithm.

+✅ Flask-Based Web Interface – Enables users to input data and get predictions seamlessly.

+✅ Logging & Exception Handling – Ensures smooth debugging and tracking.

+✅ Model & Preprocessor Storage – Saves trained models for future use.

+✅ Scalable & Extendable – Can be improved with new features and additional ML models.

+**🎯 Why This Project?**

+Understanding student performance trends can help educators and institutions take proactive measures to improve academic outcomes.
+This model can be used by schools, colleges, or online learning platforms to identify students needing intervention and provide personalized support.

 **🔧 Installation**